Aissac/radiant-sitemap-xml-extension/readme.md

 Tested on Radiant 0.8 and 0.9 RC1.

+Check out the [screencast][rce]!

 Features
 ---

 * Allows you to specify in Radiant admin which pages appear in the sitemap;
 * Gives you the possibility to set the `changed_frequency` and `priority` per page.

+Important Notice!
+---

+The git branches of this repository hold stable versions of the extension for older versions of Radiant CMS.
+For example the _0.8_ branch is compatible with Radiant 0.8.

+To checkout one of these branches:

+    git clone git://github.com/Aissac/radiant-sitemap-xml-extension.git vendor/extensions/sitemap_xml
+    cd vendor/extensions/sitemap_xml
+    git checkout -b <branch-name> origin/<remote-branch-name>

+As an example, if you're working on Radiant 0.8 you will need to checkout the 0.8 branch:

+    cd vendor/extensions/sitemap_xml
+    git checkout -b my_branch origin/0.8

 Installation
 ---